cangorur/human_robot_collaboration/README.md

 This project is part of the PhD thesis work [here](https://doi.org/10.14279/depositonce-10929).
 A summary of it is published as a preprint: https://arxiv.org/abs/2104.01976.

 Below are the instructions to install a human-robot collaboration simulation on a conveyor belt for pick up and place/store scenario.
 The code involves autonomous decision-making and actuator models for both human and the robot (see [decision models](#mdp-pomdp-models)).
 The goal is to test these DM algorithms for the robot in response to human behaviors which can resemble a tired, distracted, thinker, stubborn, beginner and expert human worker types.
 These situations and randomness in human actions constitute difficult cases for the robot to respond properly and reliably.
-Many test scripts are also provided to record human and robot actions and responses (see under [results]((https://github.com/cangorur/human_robot_collaboration/tree/master/code/results)) folder).
+Many test scripts are also provided to record human and robot actions and responses (see the Readme under [results](https://github.com/cangorur/human_robot_collaboration/tree/master/code/results) folder).

 For more questions, please contact the mail given above.